Tool Steel Suppliers delivering to the UK and worldwide

 O1 Tool Steel

-O1 tool steel is the most popular non-shrinking, oil-hardening, cold work tool steel available worldwide.
+O1 tool steel is the most popular non-shrinking, oil-hardening, cold-work tool steel plate available worldwide.
 It’s extremely tough and suitable for multiple purposes.
-O1, which is often referred to as 01, belongs to the O steel grade family which contains steel grades such as O1, O2, O6 and O7.
-Steels included in the O group are hardened to 800 °C, oil quenched, then tempered at <200 °C.
+O1, often referred to as 01 or 1.2510, belongs to the O steel grade family, which contains steel grades such as O1, O2, O6 and O7.
+The O group’s steel is hardened to 800 °C, oil quenched, and then tempered at <200 °C.

 D2 Tool Steel

-D2 tool steel is suitable for when more outstanding toughness and durability is required.
-The cold work tool steel is commonly used for tools which need to withstand harsh conditions, as D2 can retain its hardness up to temperatures of 425 °C. The D series of tool steels grades also includes D2, D3, D6 and D7.
+D2 tool steel is suitable for when outstanding toughness and durability are required.
+Moreover, this cold-work steel is commonly used for tools that must withstand harsh conditions, as D2 can retain its hardness up to 425 °C. The D series of tool steel grades also includes D2, D3, D6 and D7.

 P20 Tool Steel

-P20 tool steel offers outstanding machinability and can be machined into complicated and broad moulds.
-It is one of the most commonly accepted grades for plastic moulds and die holders.
-Furthermore, P20 is capable of leaving a polished finish.
-It’s alternative, P20S or P20+S steel is used when more excellent machinability and higher sulphur is required.
+P20 tool steel offers outstanding machinability and can be machined into complicated, broad moulds.
+As a result, it is one of the most commonly accepted grades for plastic moulds and die holders.
+Furthermore, the P20 material is capable of leaving a polished finish.
+Its alternative, P20S or P20+S steel, is used when more excellent machinability and higher sulphur are required.
 P20S is similar to P20 but should be avoided when a subtle finish is needed.

-Applications: P20 is commonly used for die holders, plastic moulds and mould tools.
-Furthermore, applications such as rails, shafts and strips.
+Applications: P20 is commonly used for die holders, plastic moulds and moulding tools.
+Furthermore, other applications include rails, shafts and strips.
 On the other hand, P20S is perfect for comprehensive mould frames.

 H11 Tool Steel

-H11 tool steel is an alloy hot-work tool steel which has less vanadium than it’s H family alternative H13.
-Less vanadium allows it to have tremendous toughness and superior resistance during heat treatment.
-Hot-working steels are used to cut or shape materials during high temperatures for prolonged periods; thus, H11 and other H tool steel-grades provide better resistance than other standard alloy tool steels.
+H11 tool steel is an alloy hot-work tool steel with less vanadium than its H family alternative, H13.
+Less vanadium gives it tremendous toughness and superior resistance during heat treatment.
+Hot-working steels are used to cut or shape materials during high temperatures for prolonged periods.
+Thus, H11 and other H steel grades provide better resistance than other standard alloy tool steels.

-Applications: H11 is perfect for the aerospace and aviation industry, more specifically the manufacture of products such as landing gears.
+Applications: H11 is perfect for the aerospace and aviation industry, specifically manufacturing products such as landing gears.

 420 Tool Steel

-420 tool steel is a stainless plastic mould steel, offering reliable hardenability achieved after heat treatments.
-Due to its corrosion and acid resistance properties; the 420 tool steel grade is perfect for industries which require excellent hygiene.
-The 420 plastic mould steel is also an excellent choice for many other sectors and is highly used worldwide.
+420 tool steel is chromium alloyed stainless plastic mould steel, offering reliable hardenability achieved after heat treatments.
+Due to its corrosion and acid resistance properties, the 420 tool steel grade is perfect for industries that require impeccable hygiene.
+The 420 plastic mould steel is also an excellent choice for many other sectors and is popularly used worldwide in the medical industry.

-Applications: 420 has often used for shear blades, cutlery, knives and medical equipment.
+Applications: 420 is suitable for applications such as shear blades, granulator blades, cutlery, knives, plastic moulds and medical equipment.

 1.2990 Tool Steel

 1.2990 tool steel is a newer cold work steel with high toughness, wear, tampering and pressure resistance.
-Its secondary-hardened properties allow for fantastic erosion quality and dimensional stability.
-Compared to D2, 1.2990 tool steel would have better toughness and wear resistance.
+In addition, its secondary-hardened steel properties allow for fantastic erosion quality and impressive dimensional stability.
+Compared to D2, 1.2990 steel has better toughness and wear resistance.

-Applications: 1.2990 steel is used throughout general-purpose tools such as plastic moulds, machine knives, shear knives, bending tools and embossing tools.
+Applications: 1.2990 steel is used throughout general-purpose tools such as plastic moulds, machine knives, shear blades, knives, rotary cutters, bending tools and embossing tools.

-We are also capable of supplying many other tool steel grades on request.
-Our product range varies from high-speed steel, powder metallurgy steel and waste recycling parts.
-So please don’t hesitate to use the enquiry button further down or call us on 0114 233 5291 to discuss your steel requirements.
+As one of the UK’s leading steel suppliers, we can also supply many other tool steel grades on request.
+Our product range varies from ground flat stock, high-speed steel, powder metallurgy steel and waste recycling parts.
+So please don’t hesitate to use the enquiry button or call us at 0114 233 5291 to discuss your steel requirements.